vrona/FHE.Chess/docs/model_lifecycle.md

     - pruning technic is used to help model to produce intermediary and global outputs with fewer bits as it sets a maximum of neurons to be activated among specific layers.
 Here, a max of 84 out of 128 are activated among the CNN layers.

     - **Source**: [source_44cnn_quantz.py](../server_cloud/model_src/quantz/source_44cnn_quantz.py)<br>
-    Same logic as in "clear" but with one additional normalization after linearization.<br>
+    Same logic as in "normal" but with one additional normalization after linearization.<br>

     - **Target** (**training**): [target_44cnn_quantz.py](../server_cloud/model_src/quantz/target_44cnn_quantz.py)<br>
     Because of the willingness to combine two different layers, we follow the same logic but with some nuances.<br>